 While I usually prefer the cPanel control panel, this host provides the Plesk control panel to manage your hosting account.
 The integrated application installer allows access to hundreds of installable applications, including WordPress, Joomla, Drupal, Magento, PrestaShop, Typo3, and phpBB.

-Your data is safeguarded by automatic daily backups that are kept for up to five days.
-You can manage the backups from the control panel.
+We safeguard your data with automatic daily backups, preserving them for up to five days.
+You have the flexibility to manage these backups directly from the control panel.

 Pricing and Support